Grails-Plugin-Consortium/grails-cxf-client/README.md

 }
 ```

-<b><i>NOTE:</b> You should type the beans with the cxf port interface type so as to get intellisense auto-completion on the service methods.
-By simply using def you will not know what methods are available on the soap service without peaking into the wsdl or generated client port interface manually.</i>
+_**NOTE:** You should type the beans with the cxf port interface type so as to get intellisense auto-completion on the service methods.
+By simply using def you will not know what methods are available on the soap service without peaking into the wsdl or generated client port interface manually._

 <p align="right"><a href="#Top">Top</a></p>
 <a name="Security"></a>